Stateful-Academy/Cinema/index.md

 ### Ain’t it a beaut?

 We did it!
 We have completed the Model!
-Now is a great time to remember our ABCs

-- A - Always
-- B - Be
-- C - Committing

-Commit the changes.

 ---